Reference: Full Deployment Example

 A successful result should look like “I’m Friday …”.

-Following these steps, you now have a ReAct agent with streaming responses, session memory, browser sandbox tooling, and an OpenAI-compatible endpoint.
+Following these steps, you now have a ReAct agent service with streaming responses, session memory, interruption handling, and an OpenAI-compatible endpoint.
 To deploy remotely or extend the toolset, swap out the model, state services, or registered tools as needed.